Mathématique: Chapter 4

 “Yeah,” Mitchell said with a determined casualness.
 “Anyway.
 We were talking about your neighbor.
 You were gonna give me the off-the-record version of your take on the guy.”

-“All those things came up during the course of your conversation?”
+“All those things came up during your conversation?”

 “Seriously?”